hfaran/Tornado-JSON/README.md

+**# This is by no means a mature package, so please excuse the mess while I get it together :)**

 ## Overview

 Tornado-JSON is a small extension of Tornado with the intent providing the tools necessary to get a JSON API up and running quickly.
 See `demos/helloworld/helloworld.py` for a quick example.
 RequestHandler Guidelines provided below should tell you why things are how they are.

+Some of the key features the included modules provide:
+* Input and output *schema validation* by decorating RequestHandlers
+* Automated *route generation*, if wanted, for modules
+* *Automated Public API documentation* using schemas and provided descriptions
+* Standardized output using the *[JSend](http://labs.omniti.com/labs/jsend)* specification

 ## Request Handler Guidelines